email2khalid/kEvals/README.md

 # kEvals
 This is my first day of starting a test repo.
-Starting a version controlled project i s best thing for developers.
+Starting a version controlled project is best thing for developers.
 It's a must for working remotely and with great tech giants. few minutes earlier , I started with git, downloaded git on windows 10, openend command prompt of windows, created a folder, tunrned it into repo with git init.
 Then I created a file the oldest way (copy con a.txt, ctrl+Z, with git bash easier: touch a.txt), and "git add ." .
 Then I commited it with   git commkit -m "my first repo, initialized".
 Then I moved to gitrHub website, logged in, from profile created this repo from within browser.